1937 Carmarthenshire County Council election: Overview of the result

 As in all previous inter-war elections, the Independent group won a majority of the seats and this majority was bolstered by holding the majority of the aldermanic seats also.
 By 1937 the Labour Party held almost all the seats in the industrial eastern part of the county.

 Boundary changes

 There were a number of boundary changes at this election.
 In Carmarthen town the boundaries were redrawn, reducing the number of wards from four to three.
 In Llanelli, in contrast, the number of wards were increased from eight to nine following a similar process.
 An additional ward was also created in Ammanford and new wards at Pontyberem and Trimsaran.

 Other wards were renamed or had their boundaries slightly altered.

-Unopposed returns
+Candidates

 Around half the wards were uncontested, mainly in the rural areas.
+At Kidwelly, Sir Alfred Stephens, a member of the Council since 1898 (apart from a short interval between 1907 and 1910) decided to retire.

-Contested elections
+Outcome

 A similar number of contests took place compared with 1934.
 This included contests in rural areas between rival Independent candidates.
+Overall, Labour gained four seats, including three of the newly created wards.